prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Adtelligent

-The [Adtelligent](https://adtelligent.com) ID system is a uniq per-session user identifier for providing high quality DMP data for advertisers
+The [Adtelligent](https://adtelligent.com) ID system is a unique per-session user identifier for providing high quality DMP data for advertisers

 Add it to your Prebid.js package with: